Main Focus 1: Primitive Dogs

 Korean Jindo

 The Jindo is an ancient hunting dog from Korea, traditionally for deer, boar, and small animals.
 They are extremely independent, highly intelligent, and cannot be trained using aversive methods.
 They are also prone to same-sex aggression, a common trait of primitives, are territorial, and tend to be dominant.
+That being said, they can also be big goofs and become very attached and connected to one person or family!

 -